vuejs/docs/src/guide/built-ins/keep-alive.md

 </KeepAlive>
 ```

-The match is checked against the component's [`name`](/api/options-misc.html#name) option, so components that need to be conditionally cached by `KeepAlive` must explicitly delcare a `name` option.
+The match is checked against the component's [`name`](/api/options-misc.html#name) option, so components that need to be conditionally cached by `KeepAlive` must explicitly declare a `name` option.

 ## Max Cached Instances